Greece and the economic crisis 2017

 He added that the government is a "champion" at imposing taxes but a loser in its purported crackdown on tax evasion."

-Cyprus talks at Swiss resort to resume Monday - eKathimerini
+Cyprus talks continue - eKathimerini

 Article discusses 12 Greek foods that have strong health effects, not just as diet staplesbut as medicines forvarious problemsand injuries.
 Discussed are: